CSDTs/3D_Visualizer/README.md

 * Wait until the device has found a surface to place the model.
 * This app will highlight the the plane detected by ARKit.
 * Once the plane is shown, tapping the plane will place the AR model on the plane
+* Zoom the AR model with pinch gesture
+* Rotate the AR model with rotation gesture
+    *  Choose from 3 rotation axes: X, Y and Z
 * Once the model is loaded, pan gesture can be used to adjust the position of the light projected onto the model.
 * The AR model inherits all the settings from the previous SceneKit view.
+* The image selected from the 2D list can be projected to the AR surface.
+(Only on a horizontal surface)
+    * In the future, once the newest ARKit features are out of beta stage, the image can be projected to a vertical surface like a wall.

 Relevant code needed to setup AR - from a WWDC 2017 video